drips-network/docs/docs/the-protocol/user-identities-in-drips.md

 ## Drips User IDs

 As mentioned above, every user identity in Drips has a user ID.
-This user ID is a 32 bit number, where the bits in the number are used to encode two other "component" IDs, as shown below:
+This user ID is a 32 byte number, where the bytes in the number are used to encode two other "component" IDs, as shown below:

 ![Diagram 1][u1]